ShaoqingRen/faster_rcnn/README.md

 **Faster R-CNN** is a framework for object detection with deep ConvNets including windows proposal network (RPN) and detection network.
 These two networks are trained for sharing convolution layers to speed up testing speed.

+Faster R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1506.01497).

-This repo contains a matlab version re-implementation of Fast R-CNN.
+Note: This repo contains a matlab version re-implementation of Fast R-CNN.
 Details and related paper about Fast R-CNN (see: [rbgirshick/fast-rcnn](https://github.com/rbgirshick/fast-rcnn)).

-Faster R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1506.01497).

 ### License